Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Integrating the lifting formula

-\begin{prop} The above map extends to a map of complexes of sheaves of $\compl$-vector spaces on $U$. \end{prop} \begin{proof} This follows from the continuity of $\Xi_{2n+1}$.
-The argument proving this is completely analogous to the proof of Proposition 13.
+\begin{proof} This follows from the continuity of $\Xi_{2n+1}$.
+The argument proving this is completely analogous to the proof of Proposition~\ref{mapmade}.
 However, since $\Xi_{2n+1}$ may not be $G:=GL(n,\compl) \times GL(r,\compl)$-basic, we can only guarantee the existence of a map of complexes of sheaves over $U$. \end{proof}